GSA/piv-guides/_userconfig/1_firefox.md

 > Firefox will prompt you to select the PIV card's certificate. <!--Is this being done by an Admin or user?-->

-* Select the certificate and use your PIV card to log into your web application. <!--Is loading the certificate is a one-time step for a user's computer or does it need to be reloaded each time the user needs to login with PIV?
-Suggest we clarify this for users or Admin, depending on what audience the procedures are for.-->
+* Select the certificate and use your PIV card to log into your web application. <!--Is loading the certificate is a one-time step for a user's computer or does it need to be reloaded each time the user needs to login with PIV?-->